skygragon/leetcode-cli/docs/commands.md

 # show

 Display problem details.
-With `-g`+`-l`, the code template could be auto generated for you.
+With `-g`/`-l`/`-x`, the code template could be auto generated for you.

 * `-g` to generate source file.
-* `-x` to add problem details in the generated source file.
+* `-x` to add problem description in the generated source file.
 * `-l` to choose programming language.
 (Depends on which langs are provided on leetcode)
 	* c
 	* cpp